Back to resources

 e commerce inventory management

-Some companies are able to own every stage of their B2B supply chain, meaning the manufacturers as well as the distributors work for the same overarching company.
+Some companies are able to own every stage of their business supply chain, meaning the manufacturers as well as the distributors work for the same overarching company.
 However, many businesses need to collaborate with other organizations and outsource different steps of the supply chain process.

 This means that other suppliers, distributors, etc. that partner with these businesses are each responsible for completing certain steps within the process chain.